erich666/Mineways/README.md

 Source files are here:

 * **Win/** contains the Windows version of Mineways (in C++).
+* **channelMixer/** contains the ChannelMixer for Mineways, which extracts the individual block textures from a mod resource pack into a directory.
-* **TileMaker/** contains the TileMaker for Mineways, which takes the individual block textures and forms a terrainExt.png file for use by Mineways.
-This allows you to replace any terrain textures with your own custom tiles.
+* **tileMaker/** contains the TileMaker, which takes the block in that directory and forms a terrainExt.png file for use by Mineways.
+Using this allows you to replace any terrain textures with your own custom tiles.

 ## Windows
 You can compile Mineways with Visual Studio Community 2022